1platform/onebe/docs/classes/System_Logger.NoLogger.md

 [System/Logger](../modules/System_Logger.md).NoLogger

-The NoLogger logger that can be used in our application.
+The NoLogger logger that can be used in your application.

+Use this logger if you want to disable the logging possibility.

 ## Hierarchy